Examples using... time.Sleep()

 Recent

 Sleep pauses the current goroutine for at least the duration d.
-A negative or zero duration causes Sleep to return immediately.

-The following example shows how to use Value for periodic program config updates and propagation of the changes to worker goroutines.
+The following example shows how to use Value for periodic program config updates

 Here we use the built-in synchronization features of goroutines and channels to achieve synchronized access to shared state.
 This channel-based approach aligns with Go’s ideas of sharing memory by communicating and having each piece of data owned by exactly 1 goroutine.